adambard/learnxinyminutes-docs/python.html.markdown

 ## 2. Variables and Collections
 ####################################################

-# Python has a print function, available in versions 2.7 and 3...
-print("I'm Python.
-Nice to meet you!")
-# and an older print statement, in all 2.x versions but removed from 3.
+# Python has a print statement, in all 2.x versions but removed from 3.
-print "I'm also Python!"
+print "I'm Python.
+Nice to meet you!"
+# Python also has a print function, available in versions 2.7 and 3...
+# but for 2.7 you need to add the import (uncommented):
+# from __future__ import print_function
+print("I'm also Python! ")

 # No need to declare variables before assigning to them.
 some_var = 5    # Convention is to use lower_case_with_underscores